 The Clearinghouse has developed a working list of the next programs and services planned for systematic review.
 The programs and services were identified and prioritized using the Clearinghouse’s Handbook of Standards and Procedures.
 Particular consideration was given to programs and services recommended by State or local government administrators; rated by other clearinghouses (such as CEBC or HomVEE); recommended by federal partners; and/or evaluated as part of grants supported by the Children’s Bureau (such as the Title IV-E Child Welfare Demonstrations or Regional Partnership Grants).

-This working list, presented in alphabetical order within each program or service area, may be changed in accordance with the Clearinghouse’s Handbook of Standards and Procedures and as needed to support implementation of ACYF-CB-PI-19-06, Transitional Payments for the Title IV-E Prevention and Family Services and Programs.
+This working list, presented in alphabetical order within each program or service area, may be changed in accordance with the Clearinghouse’s Handbook of Standards and Procedures and as needed to support implementation of the Title IV-E Prevention Program.

 Note: Bold is used to indicate new programs and services that have been added to the working list.